openshift/enhancements/enhancements/authentication/unsupported-direct-use-of-oidc.md

 would not be used for cluster login at all.

 Even now, `oc` is capable of using an ID token directly if the kube-apiserver is configured accordingly.
-The main issue is with retrieving the token.
+The main issue is with retrieving the token but even should we decide we would not want to modify `oc login`, there are open-source solutions to this problem.

 #### oauth-proxy